Manic Street Preachers: Send Away the Tigers to National Treasures (2007–2012)

-The band's eighth studio album, Send Away the Tigers, was released on 7 May 2007 on Columbia Records.
-It entered the official UK album charts at No. 2.
+The band's eighth studio album, Send Away the Tigers, was released on 7 May 2007.
+It entered the official UK Album Charts at number 2.
 Critical response to the album was largely positive, with some critics hailing the album as the band's best in a decade.
 A free download of a song entitled "Underdogs" from the album was made available through the group's website on 19 March 2007.

-The first official single released from Send Away the Tigers was "Your Love Alone Is Not Enough", which features Cardigans vocalist Nina Persson and according to the band they always had a duet in mind, seeing that the lyrics have a question/reply style to it.
-According to singer Bradfield, the title was the last line of a suicide note left by the friend of someone close to the group.
+The first official single released from the album was "Your Love Alone Is Not Enough", featuring Cardigans vocalist Nina Persson.
+According to Bradfield, the title was the last line of a suicide note left by the friend of someone close to the group.
 The second single, "Autumnsong", and a third, "Indian Summer", were released in August.
 "Indian Summer" peaked at number 22, making it the first Manics single not to chart in the Top 20 since 1994's "She Is Suffering".
 The album sleeve features a quotation from Wyndham Lewis: "When a man is young, he is usually a revolutionary of some kind.
 So here I am, speaking of my revolution".

-The band ended up promoting the album with appearances in the summer festivals like Reading and Leeds Festivals and Glastonbury Festival.

-The band released a Christmas single, "The Ghosts of Christmas", in December.
-The track was available as a free download on their official website throughout December 2007 and January 2008.
+A Christmas single, "The Ghost of Christmas", was released as a free download on the band's official website throughout December 2007 and January 2008.
 In February 2008, the band were presented with the God-Like Geniuses Award at the NME Awards ceremony.

-The ninth Manics album, Journal for Plague Lovers, was released on 18 May 2009 and features lyrics left behind by Edwards.
-Wire commented in an interview that "there was a sense of responsibility to do his words justice."
-The album was released to positive critical reviews and reached No. 3 on the UK Album Chart.
-However, the cover of the album generated some controversy, with the top four UK supermarkets stocking the CD in a plain slipcase, as the cover was deemed "inappropriate".
-Bradfield regarded the decision as "utterly bizarre", and has commented: "You can have lovely shiny buttocks and guns everywhere in the supermarket on covers of magazines and CDs, but you show a piece of art and people just freak out."